EMBO Practical Course

 Registration is not yet open for this event.
 If you are interested in receiving more information please register your interest.

-Please see EMBL’s COVID-19 safety recommendations for testing and other requirements to attend this on-site course.
+Please see EMBL’s COVID-19 safety policy for testing and other requirements to attend this on-site course.

 We offer a variety of event sponsoring possibilities, with the flexibility to select a set sponsorship package or combine individual sponsorship options to suit your event budget.
 Discounts are available for companies sponsoring multiple events at EMBL Heidelberg.
 View other events, or contact firstname.lastname@example.org for further information.